Grand Army of the Republic: Later years

 The GAR reached its largest enrollment in 1890, with 410,000 members.
 It held a "National Encampment" in 1866 and then every year from 1868 to 1949.
 Interesting anecdotes from the war were told around the many campfires at these reunions and compiled in a book of campfire "chats", including descriptions of the festivities at the 1884–1886 encampments in Minneapolis, Portland, Maine and San Francisco.
-At the final encampment in Indianapolis, Indiana, in 1949, the few surviving attendees voted to retain the existing officers in place until the organization's dissolution.
+At the final encampment (the 83rd), in Indianapolis, Indiana, in 1949, the few surviving attendees voted to retain the existing officers in place until the organization's dissolution.
 Theodore Penland of Oregon, the GAR's Commander at the time, was therefore its last.
 At the time of the last national encampment, 16 members were still living and six were able to attend, including James Hard, the last combat veteran, who had fought at First Bull Run, Antietam, and Chancellorsville.
 In 1956, after the death of the last member, Albert Woolson, the GAR was formally dissolved.